-Jing Xu from our Research and Thought Leadership team explores two examples of how Artifical Intelligence supports Cambridge Assessment English in generating over half a billion marks every single year.
+Jing Xu from our Research and Thought Leadership team explores two examples of how Artificial Intelligence supports Cambridge Assessment English in generating over half a billion marks every single year.

 (ALTA), an interdisciplinary research team drawing on expertise from across the University of Cambridge.